OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 export default AboutPage
 ```

-Assuming that `gatsby develop` server is running, when you save this file Gatsby should automatically find it, compile the update version of your application, and make the page available to view.
+Assuming that the `gatsby develop` server is running, when you save this file Gatsby should automatically find it, compile the updated version of your application, and make the page available to view.

 Navigate to [http://localhost:8000/about](http://localhost:8000/about) in your browser to see the page you just created.

 ## What's going on here?

-At a really high-level; Gatsby treats files within the special *src/pages/* directory as individual pages to render.
+At a really high-level: Gatsby treats files within the special *src/pages/* directory as individual pages to render.
 The file names are translated to a route.
 In this case *about.js* becomes */about*.
-And the HTML that results from rendering the React component exported by *about.js* is used to populate the route by saving it to a file like */about/index.html* which is then served to your browser.
+The HTML that results from rendering the React component exported by *about.js* is used to populate the route by saving it to a file like */about/index.html* which is then served to your browser.

-And tada 🎉  you've generated a static site.
+And ta-da 🎉  you've generated a static site.

 ## Recap

-In this tutorial we installed the Gatsby CLI, confirmed that it was working, used it to scaffold a new Gatsby project, and then ran the built in development server so we could preview our work in near real time.
+In this tutorial we installed the Gatsby CLI, confirmed that it was working, used it to scaffold a new Gatsby project, and then ran the built-in development server so we could preview our work in near real time.
 Then we added a new */about* page to our project.
-All of this gives us a good starting point for building our Gatsby based application and serves as a litmus test to confirm we can get all the pieces working.
+All of this gives us a good starting point for building our Gatsby-based application and serves as a litmus test to confirm we can get all the pieces working.

 ## Further your understanding

 - Try running the `gatsby build` command and take a look at the static HTML files it outputs.
 - [The official Gatsby tutorial](https://www.gatsbyjs.org/tutorial/) (gatsbyjs.org) provides a great starting point and in-depth explanations of many of the core concepts of Gatsby.
-If you're new to Gatsby this should be considered required reading
+If you're new to Gatsby this should be considered required reading.

 ## Additional resources